-- (a) Election and appointment of a single watermaster for each water district where the watermaster is or becomes a direct employee of IDWR. (water district elects and contracts with IDWR to provide watermaster services; IDWR provides certain support to district and watermaster). - (b) Creation of subdistricts that match boundaries of existing ground water districts or irrigation districts. - (c) Water District Advisory Committee would include representation from board of directors of ground water districts and/or irrigation districts.
-WHAT ARE THE POWERS OF THE ADVISORY COMMITTEE?
-WILL IT BE NECESSARY TO ASSIGN VOTES TO MEMBERS? - (d) Appointment of deputy watermasters by the watermaster, with approval from the Director.
+- (a) Election and appointment of a single watermaster for each water district where the watermaster is or becomes a direct employee of IDWR. (water district elects and contracts with IDWR to provide watermaster services; IDWR provides certain support to district and watermaster). - (b) Creation of subdistricts that match boundaries of existing ground water districts or irrigation districts. - (c) Water District Advisory Committee would include representation from board of directors of ground water districts and/or irrigation districts. - (d) Appointment of deputy watermasters by the watermaster, with approval from the Director.
 Deputy watermasters shall work pursuant to instructions of the watermaster.
+Deputy watermasters could be employees or contractors of existing ground water districts or irrigation districts that are located within the water district.
+Duties of appointed deputy watermasters that are also employees or contractors of an existing ground water district shall be limited primarily to measuring and reporting of diversions.
+Regulation of diversions or enforcement of water rights by an appointed deputy watermaster who is also an employee or contractor of an existing ground water district or irrigation district may be done upon instruction by the watermaster. - (e) Diversions not included in an existing ground water district or irrigation district shall be assessed directly by the water district watermaster.